viktorchobanov/Dappazon/README.md

 ### Common Problems:

-`If your transaction fails - You could reset your MetaMask account and try again. `
+`If your transaction fails - You could reset your MetaMask account and try again.
+This happens when you have already run the project once and bought something`